Is the Inca Trail dangerous? And how can you hike the Inca Trail safely?

 Are there any other dangerous wild animals on the Inca Trail?

 There are no dangerous animals on the Inca Trail that you need to worry about.

 Pumas would have once roamed the area, but their population has reduced drastically over time and they have been pushed further away into remoter areas.
 Even in the areas where they are still found they would rarely attack a human.
 I do not know of any reports of pumas on the Inca Trail.

 Spectacled Bears can very occasionally be seen on the Inca Trail but they do not attack people.
 They are mainly vegetarian.
 You are only likely to see them from a distance, although there is video footage from 15 years ago of them walking around inside the ruins of Machu Picchu one morning.

 Most wild animals are scared of humans as they consider us a danger.
 To see one is a privilege rather than something to be worried about.

-Dogs while not a wild animal, are something you do need to be aware of.
-There a various ones along the first 2 days of the Inca Trail and why they may look cute, they can be unpredictable.
-You are far more likely to get bitten by trying to stroke a dog than eaten by a puma or vegetarian bear or stung by a snake.
+Dogs while not wild animals, are something you do need to be aware of.
+There are various ones along the first 2 days of the Inca Trail and why they may look cute, they can be unpredictable.
+You are far more likely to get bitten by trying to stroke a dog than eaten by a puma, chased by a vegetarian bear, or bitten by a snake.

 How can you hike the Inca Trail more safely?